25 Top-Rated Tourist Attractions in the World

 19. Forbidden City, China

 Over the centuries, the palace has housed 24 Ming and Qing Emperors.
 Inside the city, the Palace Museum holds over 340,000 artifacts showcasing the treasures of China's dynasties.
-In front of the Forbidden City is Tiananmen square.
+In front of the Forbidden City is the massive Tiananmen square.

 20. Prague Castle, Czech Republic